Ampere Commissioning Data Reveals Industry Challenges & Opportunities

 Olivia Deane, research manager at Ampere Analysis, guided MIPJunior delegates through some sobering but insightful data on the kids’ commissioning landscape at MIPJunior’s pre-opening conference sessions in Cannes yesterday.

-While commissions are down in the kids’ sector across the board, Deane highlighted the opportunities for children’s content producers during her session, noting that the genre remains paramount for SVODs looking to minimize churn, pubcaster commissions are up, and acquisitions are rebounding amid the reduction in originals.
+While commissions are down, Deane highlighted the opportunities for children’s content producers during her session, noting that the genre remains paramount for SVODs looking to minimize churn, pubcaster commissions have risen, and acquisitions are rebounding amid the reduction in originals.

 Deane’s session was titled Mapping Out a New Era of Kids TV & Entertainment and saw her outlining the key shifts in the landscape over the past two decades “to find out why the industry is where it is now and what that means for the future.”